CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### BodyFormat

-The `BodyFormat` property is used to define the format of the email body, for more information on the range of values this can take, see [EmailMessageBodyFormat][].
+The BodyFormat is used to define the format of the email body, for more information on the range of values this can take, see [EmailMessageBodyFormat][].

 | | |
 |--------------------|---------------------------|